tmaiaroto/li3_access/README.md

         $this->redirect($access['redirect']);
     }

-If the request validates correctly based on your configuration then `Access::check()` will return an empty `array()` otherwise it will return and array with two keys; `message` and `redirect`.
-These values are built into the Access class but you can override them but passing them as `$options` to all three of the adapters in this repository.
+If the request validates correctly based on your configuration then `Access::check()` will return an empty `array()` otherwise it will return an array with two keys; `message` and `redirect`.
+These values are built into the Access class but you can override them by passing them as `$options` to all three of the adapters in this repository.

 ## Configuration